New! SU Podium V2 is available. Upgrade or purchase here.

 If you want to change the folder where the image will be saved, use the Custom button in the Podium Options dialog box.
 Click on the Browse button to change folders.

 To change the light power of any point/omni light, click on the light group in the model or use SketchUp's Outliner and select the light group.
 The light group will have a name such as <light-point-2#x>.
 Once the light group is selected, pick the Podium Light System icon from the SU Podium V2 tool bar.
 Change light values here.
 Keep in mind you can use decimals values for omnis such as .25.
-There is a bug in Version 2.9 and 2.10 in that initially the power value that is displayed is the closest whole number to the actual value.
-Simply select the omni group a second time and the correct power value will display.

 For the Omni Grid, find any one of the light groups using SketchUp's Outliner and change the light power and all the other light groups in the grid will update.
 Omni Grid consists of a main Group--->Individual Component-->Light Group.
 The components are instances of each other.
 Outliner is the best way to pick the light group in the Omni Grid.
 The light groups are nested within the main group, down 2 levels.